Contemporary Art Gallery

 ‘There is an inner yearning that painting answers’, notes Matthew Collings.
 ‘I think painting is serious and it calls for a high seriousness on the part of its audience’.
 This high-minded ‘seriousness’, however, must at no point exclude the more important values such as self-understanding, empathy, consolation, self-acceptance and fulfilment.
 In Moller’s stable all of these emotions are variously expressed and answered.

 The genius of Andrew Salgado lies in his ability to engender self-acceptance, while Sibusiso Duma’s gloaming worlds embrace consolation and tranquillity.
 Ablade Glover’s fractal canvases allow us to grasp the greater connectedness of the world and our minor yet majesterial place within it.
 Jaco Roux’s picturesque yet modern interpretation of the bushveld connects us to the greater body of Africa, while Neo Matloga’s urban dance holds fast to the mythic power of Sofiatown.
 Lou Ros and Aldo Balding’s acutely skilled grasp of the human body, its frailty and strength, allow for empathic connection.
-While Andrew Mbayiwa’s glittering Karroo and Kofi Agorsor’s more abstracted worlds pull us inward and outward respectively.
+While Hugh Mbayiwa’s glittering Karoo and Kofi Agorsor’s more abstracted worlds pull us inward and outward respectively.

 As they say, there is ‘no accounting for taste’.
 The key thing, however, is to discover that taste within oneself.
 Since 2007 when Christopher Moller Gallery opened its doors, it has been the nurturing of a singularity of taste which has defined its evolution.
 It is a place where the loveless will find love, a place where beauty and truth still matter.